-The Director of Student Retention and Campus Life, in consultation with the student (and parent/guardian if desired), will make the decisions regarding accommodations.
-It is the responsibility of the Director to communicate directly with the faculty members or other school officials as needed to ensure that proper accommodations are made.
-If accommodations are not made within a reasonable time, the student should notify the Director.
+The Dean of Students and Director of Student Support Services, in consultation with the student (and parent/guardian if desired), will make the decisions regarding accommodations.
+It is the responsibility of the Dean to communicate directly with the faculty members or other school officials as needed to ensure that proper accommodations are made.
+If accommodations are not made within a reasonable time, the student should notify the Dean.